Kemerd/supabase-flutter-codegen/README.md

 # 🚀 Supabase Dart Model Generator

 Generate type-safe Dart models from your Supabase tables automatically!
-This tool helps you port projects to Flutter or create new Flutter projects with full type safety and Supabase integration.
+This tool helps you port projects to Flutter (from FlutterFlow) or create new Flutter projects with full type safety and Supabase integration.

 ## ✨ Features